beothorn/botline/README.md

 # Url requests

-To send a message to all admins call
+To send a message to all admins call, from the machine running the bot call the url:
 ```
 http://localhost:5000/broadcast?token=TOKENHERE&msg=THEMESSAGE
 ```